 “So when they had eaten breakfast, Jesus said to Simon Peter, “Simon, son of Jonah, (a reference to the profit Jonah perhaps?) do you love Me more than these?”
 (Some think He may have been referring to the fish or fishing, others to the other disciples.)
 He said to Him, “Yes Lord; You know that I love You.”
 He said Feed My lambs.”
 He said a second time, “Simon, son of Jonah, do you love Me?”
 He said to Him, “Yes Lord, You know that I love You.”
 He said to him , Tend My Sheep.”
 He said to him the third time, “Simon, son of Jonah, do you love Me?
 Peter was grieved (it says in other spots crying) because He said to him the third time, “Do you love Me?”
 (Perhaps because he denied 3 times?)
 And he said to Him, “Lord, You know all things; You know that I love You.”
 Jesus said to Him, “Feed My Sheep.”
 John 21:15-19

-We then left the amphitheater to walk down the small ramp leading to the shore and dock.
-There is currently a drought in Israel so we were able to walk on what would normally be under water.
-I’m told even as recently as a year ago this was under water.
+We then left the amphitheater in Tabgha, to walk down the small ramp leading to the shore and dock.
+There is currently a drought in Israel so we were able to walk on what would normally be underwater.
+I’m told even as recently as a year ago this was underwater.
 We were able to clearly see the stone steps naturally carved into what looks like more of the black basalt rocks we saw in Capernaum leading up to the dock.
 The steps were chained off, but we could walk up and touch them which I did.

 Also because of the drought, we saw something else.
 A series of white stones embedded into the shore a short distance from the steps.
-These white stones were in a row and each of them shaped like hearts!
-I also walked down to the water’s edge, bent down and dug my fingers into the gravel of the shore.
+These white stones were in a row and each of them was shaped like a heart!
+I also walked down to the water’s edge, bent down, and dug my fingers into the gravel of the shore.
 I brought out a small handful of these shells/stones for my Bible collection.

 This truly was a special spot.